Broughton Hall Catholic High School - Curriculum / History

 Staff

-Miss K Fairbrother - Teacher of History
+Miss K Fairbrother - Head of History (Year 9, KS4)

 Mrs M Grant - Teacher of History and Deputy Headteacher